 MlRun provides you with many built-in steps that you can use when building your graph.
+All steps are supported by the storey engine.
+Support by any other engines is included in the step description, as relevant.

 Click on the step names in the following sections to see the full usage.